 During the school year, chapel is held regularly on the St. John’s campus.
 Typically these services are held in the mid-evening at a breaking point in evening classes.
 These services are coordinated by the Director of the St. John’s Campus, and if you wish to attend or desire to lead, please reach out to the director, firstname.lastname@example.org.

-Built in 2014 and named in honor of Reformed liturgical scholar and NBTS president emeritus, Gregg A. Mast, Mast Chapel is the focal point of our New Jersey campus, and it provides our seminary community with a beautiful and flexible worship space.
+Built in 2014 and named in honor and memory of Reformed liturgical scholar and former NBTS president, Gregg A. Mast, Mast Chapel is the focal point of our New Jersey campus, and it provides our seminary community with a beautiful and flexible worship space.
 Architect Michael Farewell led the design effort for Mast Chapel and described it as the “emotional heart” of the new campus.

 While the interior of Mast Chapel is intimate (it seats 150 people), its hexagonal shape and strategically placed windows and skylights create transparency with the landscape and courtyard beyond.
 Its geometric elements and understated simplicity reflect Protestant architectural influences.
 By design, the Chapel is not overly opulent in order to keep focus on the Word and worship.